ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 * `/name` : provides the name of the object prototype for later lookup.
 * `/type` : sets the object type, current types are "symbol", "stave", and "group".
 * `/graphic` : the graphic drawing element defaults (described below)
+* `/script` : a sub-bundle for the `Stave` scripts.
+* `/param` : a sub-bundle holding user defined parameters.
+  * in the default case, `Stave` objects have a `/timeScale` constant which is used by child `Symbol` objects to calculate their `/time` values.<br><br>
+  *Dev note: In the future we might consider making `/timeScale` a script that gets evaluated, in cases there might be an alternative type of time mapping.*<br><br>
 * `/palette` : a contextual palette of objects which have mappings related to this Stave.
 Within the Stave's `/palette` sub-bundle, there are prototypes for Symbols which function within this Stave.

 The basic `Symbol` prototype contains:
 * `/name` : provides the name of the object prototype for later lookup.